Models of communication: Others

-Various additional classifications of communication models have been suggested.
+Additional classifications of communication models have been suggested.
 The term encoding-decoding model is used for any model that includes the phases of encoding and decoding in its description of communication.
-Such models emphasize that to send information, a code is necessary.
+Such models stress that to send information, a code is necessary.
 A code is a sign system used to express ideas and interpret messages.
-Encoding-decoding models are sometimes contrasted with inferential models, in which the receiver is not only interested in the information sent but tries to infer the sender's intention behind formulating the message.
+Encoding-decoding models are sometimes contrasted with inferential models.
+For the latter, the receiver is not only interested in the information sent but tries to infer the sender's intention behind formulating the message.

 Hypodermic models, also referred to as magic bullet theories, hold that communication can be reduced to the transfer of ideas, information, or feelings from a sender to a receiver.
 In them, the message is like a magic bullet that is shot by active senders at passive and defenseless receivers.
 They are closely related to linear transmission models and contrast with reception models, which ascribe an active role to the receiver in the process of communication and meaning-making.

-Relational models emphasize the importance of the relationship between communicators.
-For example, Wilbur Schramm holds that this relationship informs the expectations they bring to the exchange and the roles the participants play in the exchange.
+Relational models stress the importance of the relationship between communicators.
+For example, Wilbur Schramm holds that this relationship informs the expectations the participants bring to the exchange and the roles they play in it.
 These roles influence how the communicators try to contribute to the communicative goal.
 In the context of instruction, for example, the teacher's role includes sharing and explaining information while the student's role involves learning and asking clarifying questions.
 Relational models also describe how communication affects the relationship between the communicators.
 For example, the communication between patient and hospital staff affects whether the patient feels cared for or dehumanized.
 Relational models are closely related to convergence models.
 For convergence models, the goal of communication is convergence: to reach a mutual understanding.
 Feedback plays a central role in this regard: effective feedback helps achieve this goal while ineffective feedback leads to divergence.

 Difference models emphasize the role of gender and racial differences in the process of communication.
 Some posit, for example, that men and women have different communication styles and aim to achieve different goals through communication.